mirror/dd-wrt/src/router/python/Doc/library/ssl.rst

 .. data:: OP_NO_TLSv1_2

    Prevents a TLSv1.2 connection.
-This option is only applicable in conjunction with :const:`PROTOCOL_SSLv23`.
+This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
 It prevents the peers from choosing TLSv1.2 as the protocol version.
 Available only with openssl version 1.0.1+.

    .. versionadded:: 3.4

+.. data:: OP_NO_TLSv1_3

+   Prevents a TLSv1.3 connection.
+This option is only applicable in conjunction with :const:`PROTOCOL_TLS`.
+It prevents the peers from choosing TLSv1.3 as the protocol version.
+TLS 1.3 is available with OpenSSL 1.1.1 or later.
+   When Python has been compiled against an older version of OpenSSL, the flag defaults to *0*.

+   .. versionadded:: 3.6.3

 .. data:: OP_CIPHER_SERVER_PREFERENCE